Netflix (NASDAQ:NFLX) Issues Q3 2022 Earnings Guidance

 Netflix (NASDAQ:NFLX – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $2.14-$2.14 for the period, compared to the consensus EPS estimate of $2.77.
+The company provided earnings per share guidance of $2.14-$2.14 for the period, compared to the consensus earnings per share estimate of $2.77.
 The company issued revenue guidance of $7.84 billion-$7.84 billion, compared to the consensus revenue estimate of $8.08 billion.

 Institutional Trading of Netflix

-Institutional investors have recently bought and sold shares of the company.
-Ruane Cunniff & Goldfarb L.P. boosted its holdings in shares of Netflix by 84.4% in the first quarter.
-Ruane Cunniff & Goldfarb L.P. now owns 1,428,972 shares of the Internet television network’s stock worth $535,279,000 after buying an additional 653,867 shares during the last quarter.
-Clearbridge Investments LLC boosted its holdings in shares of Netflix by 26.3% in the first quarter.
-Clearbridge Investments LLC now owns 2,482,995 shares of the Internet television network’s stock worth $930,105,000 after buying an additional 516,505 shares during the last quarter.
-MFN Partners Management LP purchased a new position in shares of Netflix in the first quarter worth approximately $166,268,000.
-Caisse DE Depot ET Placement DU Quebec boosted its holdings in shares of Netflix by 149.1% in the first quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 263,550 shares of the Internet television network’s stock worth $98,723,000 after buying an additional 157,766 shares during the last quarter.
-Finally, Capital Group Private Client Services Inc. boosted its holdings in shares of Netflix by 67.8% in the first quarter.
-Capital Group Private Client Services Inc. now owns 239,159 shares of the Internet television network’s stock worth $89,587,000 after buying an additional 96,628 shares during the last quarter.
-80.97% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Plancorp LLC boosted its holdings in shares of Netflix by 12.5% in the first quarter.
+Plancorp LLC now owns 784 shares of the Internet television network’s stock worth $294,000 after buying an additional 87 shares during the last quarter.
+Eudaimonia Partners LLC purchased a new position in shares of Netflix in the first quarter worth approximately $484,000.
+Founders Financial Securities LLC boosted its holdings in shares of Netflix by 44.9% in the first quarter.
+Founders Financial Securities LLC now owns 1,388 shares of the Internet television network’s stock worth $520,000 after buying an additional 430 shares during the last quarter.
+XTX Topco Ltd purchased a new position in shares of Netflix in the first quarter worth approximately $530,000.
+Finally, PFS Investments Inc. boosted its holdings in shares of Netflix by 51.6% in the first quarter.
+PFS Investments Inc. now owns 1,616 shares of the Internet television network’s stock worth $605,000 after buying an additional 550 shares during the last quarter.
+80.97% of the stock is currently owned by institutional investors.

 About Netflix